 - Faculty or other Academic Appointee,

-- Officer of the University,
+- · Officer of the University,

-- Librarian, or
+- · Librarian, or

-- Staff employee whose compensation is at or above the annual salary level as specified by the University.
+- Staff employee whose compensation as of their date of hire is at or above the annual salary level specified by the University.

-You are eligible (and required) to participate in the CRP after you complete a Year of Service if you are a benefits-eligible employee and you are:
+You are eligible (and required) to participate in the CRP after you complete a year of service if you are a benefits-eligible employee and you are:

-- Faculty, other Academic Appointee, Officer, or Librarian appointed to half-time service (or more) but less than full-time service, or - Laboratory School Teacher.
+- Faculty, other Academic Appointee, Officer, or Librarian appointed to half-time service (or more) but less than full-time service, or - · Laboratory School Teacher.

 Under the CRP, the University establishes an account into which both you and the University contribute a percentage of your pay each pay period.
 You are required to contribute 5% of your pay to the CRP and the University will contribute an amount equal to 8% of your pay.
-With the University's contributions, you receive an amount equal to 13% of your eligible pay, which will stop when your year-to-date earnings reach the 2020 annual compensation limit of \$285,000.
+With the University's contributions, you receive an amount equal to 13% of your eligible pay, which will stop when your year-to-date earnings reach the IRS annual compensation limit (see page 35).
 Your CRP contributions will begin automatically again each January 1.